How to cut feed costs with fodder

 How to save money on feed by sprouting barley fodder.

-It’s enough to keep our feed costs up.
+As a small-scale farmer not generating income yet from my land, it was enough to keep feed costs up.
 The trip a few times a month to the farm store isn’t always a shopping spree I look forward to!
 When I read about sprouting barley fodder, I knew I had to try it.

-Sprouting fodder paired with fermenting feed was the perfect way to cut my animal feed bills significantly.
+I suspected that sprouting pounds of fodder paired with fermenting feed was a great way to start slashing my animal feed bills significantly.

-Slashing your farm store bill by growing fodder
+Slashing your farm store bill by growing your own fodder

 You also don’t have to use barley seed for your sprouted grains.
-You can use wheat or any other type of grain your feathered, furred, or fibered friends might enjoy.
+There is a variety of grain to choose from, including wheat fodder, and other grain your feathered, furred, or fibered friends might enjoy.
 Barley is the easiest to grow, especially in humid climates.
+Some folks even like incorporating different grains into their fodder trays, such as whole oats.

-That way, you can skip that step and get right to growing nutritious, hearty fodder for your barnyard beauties!
+That way, you can skip that step and get right to growing nutritious, high quality food for your barnyard beauties!

 My simple fodder system setup